Image Quality Assessment Using Machine Learning

 Fig. 6.
 The architecture for the objective error map prediction

-The structure for this objective error map prediction can be seen in Figure 6.
+Figure 6 shows the structure for this objective error map prediction.
 The diagram showcases the dual-stage flow of processing, with the red and blue arrows indicating the first stage and second stage, respectively.
-The use of this two-step training process has effectively augmented the predictability and reliability of the DIQA system.
+This two-step training process has effectively augmented DIQA system's the predictability and reliability.

 Google's Neural Image Assessment (NIMA)

-Google's innovative approach to image quality assessment comes in the form of Neural Image Assessment (NIMA).
+Google's innovative approach to image quality assessment is the Neural Image Assessment (NIMA).
 NIMA operates by predicting the distribution of human opinion scores.
 These scores play a crucial role in illustrating subjective human perspectives of image quality.
 To accurately reflect this spectrum of human opinions, NIMA employs the capabilities of a convolutional neural network (CNN).

-The CNN is trained to forecast the range of human opinion scores on images, offering potential scores that could be assigned by human viewers.
-By doing so, NIMA successfully captures a wide spectrum of human aesthetic preferences and perceptions, ultimately offering predictions that can score images in a manner closely correlating to human reception.
+The CNN is trained to forecast the range of human opinion scores on images, offering potential scores that human viewers could assign.
+By doing so, NIMA successfully captures a broad spectrum of human aesthetic preferences and perceptions, ultimately offering predictions that can score images closely correlating to human reception.

-This methodology is unique as it seeks to integrate the subjectivity of human perception within its objective framework, by predicting how a variety of humans would perceive, interpret, and grade the quality of an image.
-As such, NIMA offers scores that resonate well with the human means of evaluation, making it a unique and effective tool in the field of Image Quality Assessment.
+This methodology is unique as it seeks to integrate the subjectivity of human perception within its objective framework by predicting how a variety of humans would perceive, interpret, and grade the quality of an image.
+As such, NIMA offers scores that resonate well with human evaluation methods, making it a unique and effective tool in Image Quality Assessment.

 The OpenCV Library

-Apart from utilizing machine learning methodologies, the OpenCV library presents another viable option for image quality assessment.
-An integral function used within this library is the Laplacian operation, which is employed to compute the second derivative of an image.
-This mathematical operation is significant as it offers insights into the edge information of the image.
+Apart from using machine learning methodologies, the OpenCV library presents another viable option for image quality assessment.
+An integral function used within this library is the Laplacian operation, which is used to compute the second derivative of an image.
+This mathematical operation is significant as it offers insights into the image's edge information.

 Suggestions for Machine Learning and OpenCV Solutions

-Machine learning models, when employed for Image Quality Assessment, produce outputs represented by floating fractions.
+When employed for Image Quality Assessment, machine learning models produce outputs represented by floating fractions.
 Nevertheless, these results do not definitively identify the type of distortion within an image of low quality.
-They can only afford approximations or educated guesses that the image might seem blurry, or that it has other display issues.
-As such, the communication to the user may be limited to hinting that the image appears blurry, without specifically identifying the kind of distortion present.
+They can only afford approximations or educated guesses that the image might seem blurry or have other display issues.
+As such, the communication with the user may be limited to hinting that the image appears blurry without explicitly identifying the type of distortion present.

 On the other hand, solutions utilizing the OpenCV library possess an expanded range of capabilities.
-Not only can these methods alert users about potential blurriness within the image, but they also provide information about the image's exposure.
-The system can indicate whether the exposure level is under ideal conditions or if it may be too strong, thereby guiding users to adjust their approach for achieving the desired image quality.
+These methods can alert users about potential blurriness within the image and provide information about the image's exposure.
+The system can indicate whether the exposure level is under ideal conditions or if it may be too strong, consequently guiding users to adjust their approach to achieve the desired image quality.

 The versatility of both machine learning and OpenCV solutions allows them to be applied in various scenarios.
 This can include real-time analysis during photo previews, providing instant feedback about the image's quality.
 It could also involve analyzing individual images post-capture, offering a detailed assessment of various image quality parameters.
-Ultimately, it is the combination of these solutions that can offer a comprehensive Image Quality Assessment, thereby enhancing user experience and photographic outcomes.
+Ultimately, combining these solutions can offer a comprehensive Image Quality Assessment, enhance user experience and photographic outcomes.

 Advantages Disadvantages Dependencies